 During all phases of partial denture construction, we work in cooperation with both patients and their dentists.
 Further, in set-up, construction, and processing of partial dentures, we use the same materials, training, and techniques used in our other denture specialties.

 Frameworks are the part of a partial denture that connect the denture to your natural teeth.
-At Vernon Denture Clinic, we provide various framework options depending on your denture needs.
+At Kelowna Denture Clinic, we provide various framework options depending on your denture needs.

 Digitally-produced metal-free partial dentures provide a stronger, lighter, superior product to replace metal in partial dentures.
 There are several benefits to these materials: